syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/Events.md

 {% endhighlight %}
 {% endtabs %}

-## Perform an action when closing radial menu
+## Perform an action when closing the radial menu

 You can perform an action when closing the radial menu.
-The `Closing` event occurs when closing the radial menu, and the `Closed` event occurs after closing the radial menu.
+The `Closing` event occurs when closing the radial menu, and the `Closed` event occurs after the radial menu is closed.

-N> You can cancel the opening of radial menu using the `Cancel` event argument.
+N> You can cancel the opening of the radial menu using the `Cancel` event argument.

 {% tabs %}
 {% highlight c# %}